 While the OAuth 2.0 spec doesn’t require you to collect any application information in particular before granting credentials, most services collect basic information about an app, such as the app name and an icon, before issuing the

 client_secret.
 It is, however, important that you require the developer to register one or more redirect URLs for the application for security purposes.
 This is explained in more detail in Redirect URLs.

 Typically services collect information about an application such as:

 - Application name

 - URL to the application’s home page

 Below is GitHub’s interface for registering an application.
 In it, they collect the application name, home page URL, the callback URL, and an optional description.

 It is a good idea to specify to your developers whether the information you are collecting from them will be displayed to end users, or whether it is for internal use only.

-Due to the security considerations with using the Implicit grant type, some services (such as Instagram) disable this grant type for new applications by default, and require that the developer explicitly enables it in the application’s settings, as shown below.
-Alternately, the service can make the developer choose the type of application they are creating, either public or private, and only issue secrets to private applications.
+Due to the security considerations with using the legacy Implicit grant type, some services (such as Instagram) disable this grant type for new applications by default, and require that the developer explicitly enables it in the application’s settings, as shown below.

 Your service can also make the developer choose the type of application they are creating, (public or confidential), or choose a description of the app platform which may be more relatable to the developer (web app, mobile app, SPA, etc).
 Your service should only issue a client secret to confidential applications, and disallow use of the Implicit grant for those applications as well.